 If changes are due, consider first: what has worked well in which area so far?
 What have team leaders been planning to date?
 And with how much detail?

 Find out the resource planning methods and data that have been tried and tested and adopt them.

 Look for Team Leaders as Proponents

 Identify a known well-organized team.
 And make sure its team leader is willing to support your undertaking and resource planning methods.
 You need a template that can be used by everyone.
 Ideally, you will not start by creating this template in Excel.
-Instead, use the suitable team leader tool of your choice.
+Instead, use a suitable resource management tool for team leaders.
 In this way, you point your colleagues in the right direction from the get-go.

 Define the Granularity of Your Planning

 Define the planning granularity in weeks or months.
 Planning in quarters tends to be too rough; days are usually too detailed.
 This mostly depends on the duration of tasks and the planning intervals.